Meet the Faculty

-Bhiken I. Naik, MBBCh, Associate Medical Director, Neuroscience ICU and Program Director, Critical Care Medicine Fellowship
+Bhiken I. Naik, MBBCh, MSCR, Associate Medical Director, Neuroscience ICU and Program Director, Critical Care Medicine Fellowship

 Dr. Naik is an Associate Professor of Anesthesiology and Neurosurgery.
 He attended Medical School at the University of the Witwatersrand, Johannesburg, South Africa, and completed a residency in Anesthesiology and fellowship in Critical Care Medicine at the University of Florida.
 He is board certified in Critical Care and Neurocritical Care.
 In addition to critical care, he is a member of the neuroanesthesiology team.
 His research interests include perioperative management of patients undergoing spine surgery and data informatics (Division Head of Anesthesia Perioperative Informatics).